Medically reviewed by Drugs.com. Last updated on Jun 6, 2023.

 - Stop if you feel sharp pain or an increase in pain.
 You may feel discomfort during exercise, such as a dull ache, but you should not feel pain.
 Discomfort should get better with regular exercise.
 Pain may be a sign of an injury that needs to be treated.
 Let your healthcare provider or physical therapist know about your pain.

 - Warm up before you stretch and exercise.
 This will help prevent an injury.
 Walk or ride a stationary bike for 5 to 10 minutes.

-Ask your healthcare provider how often to do these stretches:
+Ask your healthcare provider or physical therapist how often to do these stretches:

 - Hamstring stretch with a towel: Lie on your back on the floor.
 Bend both legs so your feet rest flat.
 Lift one leg off the floor and loop a towel around your foot.
 Grasp the ends of the towel and slowly straighten your lifted leg.
 Use the towel to gently pull your leg toward you until you feel the stretch.
 Keep your leg straight and your foot flexed toward your body.
 Hold for 30 seconds.
 Use a longer towel if needed.

 - Sitting hamstring stretch: Sit on the floor with both legs straight in front of you.
 Do not point your toes or flex your feet.
 Place your palms on the floor and slide your hands forward until you feel the stretch.
 Keep your back straight and do not lock your knees.
 Hold the stretch for 30 seconds.

 - Standing hamstring stretch: Stand with your feet hips distance apart.
 Place one leg so it rests on a firm surface, such as a table or chair.
 Keep your toes pointing up.
 Slide both hands down the outside of your leg until you feel a stretch.
 Keep your chest lifted and your back straight.
 Hold for 30 seconds.